 While being in a car might not be as much fun as exploring lights, animals and more up close with friends, events that transform into drive-thru experiences are both safe and enjoyable.
 They are also still lots of fun, and far better than doing nothing!
 Given the world’s current situation, drive-thru events are ideal ways to treat yourself and spend quality time with members of your household.

 Most drive-thru events require folks to remain in their vehicles at all times.
-People can also only be in the same car as other members from within their households.
+People can also only be in the same car as other members from within their bubbles.
 Friends though can go together in separate vehicles, wave at each other and chat with one another by phone.

 Drive-thru events make social distancing easy to achieve and offer great non-contact ways to enjoy seasonal events.